maiorano84/bedrock-project/README.md

 that network.

-Once the network and the Traefik container are both up and running, you can run the project with the following: `docker-compose -f docker-compose.traefik.yml up -d`
+Once the network and the Traefik container are both up and running, you can run the project with the following: `docker-compose -f traefik.yml up -d`

 Once complete, your Bedrock site will be available at `http://${NGINX_SERVER_NAME}`

 # Setting up Traefik

-The provided Traefik configuration is set up to respond to `*.docker.localhost` and will automatically proxy requests to the running NGINX configuration.
+The provided commands will get you quickly set up with a simple base installation that should cover most of your needs.
+For additional options, see the [Static Configuration Documentation](https://doc.traefik.io/traefik/reference/static-configuration/cli/)

 ## Network